tannineo/cs7ns1-scalable-project/README.md

 - a node is charged / not charged: Do we really need to charge a BAN device?
   - or just replace it (so it does down for a while)
 - when the position of the sensor changes
+- power to a level: dump the data to the nearest node

+Things still need to consider:

 - when there is a important data
 - the 'sink' goes down
   - 'sink' is the center of our